omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![Advanced options tab with options as described below](../modules/modulesfiles/csvimport_itemSetAdvAct.png)

 - **Resource identifier column**: Select from a dropdown of the columns in your CSV.
 This is the data from your spreadsheet which maps to existing data in your Omeka S installation.
+This column does not need to be mapped in the other tab.
 - **Resource identifier property**: Select from a dropdown of all properties in your Omeka S installation.
 This should be the property in which you already have data, that you used to create the column data above.
 	- Example: if the data in the Resource identifier column is "Title" with the first row of data having a title "A Study in Scarlet," and you set Resource identifier property to "Dublin Core: Title," then the actions will operate on a resource already in your Omeka S installation whose dc:title property is "A Study in Scarlet".
 	- This will only work with exact matches.